classilla/cryanc/README.md

 # Crypto Ancienne: TLS for the Internet of Old Things

-Copyright (C) 2020 Cameron Kaiser.
+Copyright (C) 2020-1 Cameron Kaiser and Contributors.
 All rights reserved.

 Crypto Ancienne, or Cryanc for short, is a TLS library with an aim for compatibility with pre-C99 C compilers and